maxrantil/minishell/README.md

 ```
 ./minishell
 ```

+## About
+At Hive Helsinki, a 42 Network school, students must write projects according to the "norme".
+Many formats are restricted, so the code may look surprising in some places.

 Only allowed readymade functions in this project are listed below.
 Everything else coded by me, including my own printf, ls-command and c-library(libft).